 Overview

-The Kazarian Foundation created the Citizens’ Wealth Framework 2023, with 12 KPIs that provide a true and fair picture of government financial performance, that is both “a quantum leap in government financial performance management” and “the greatest advance in sovereign risk analysis”.
+The Kazarian Foundation created the Citizens’ Wealth Framework (CWF) 2023, with 12 KPIs that provide a true and fair picture of government financial performance, that is both “a quantum leap in government financial performance management” and “the greatest advance in sovereign risk analysis”.

-Citizens’ Wealth is an improvement over the financial debt and deficit metrics, and over the focus on a single (federal) debt number, in part because Citizens’ Wealth includes all government assets and all government debts and, ideally, from the audited financial statements (the total government balance sheet), as well as a nation’s GDP.
-Citizens’ Wealth provides insight into government financial performance and position, and the relationship to GDP for both historical and international comparison.
+The Citizens’ Wealth Framework represents a quantifiable improvement over financial debt and cash deficit metrics, and over the focus on a single debt number.
+Citizens’ Wealth includes all government assets and all government debts (the Government Total Balance Sheet – GTBS), and a government’s GDP.
+Citizens’ Wealth 12 KPIs provide insights into government financial performance and position, and the relationship to GDP for both single government historical benchmarking and peer government benchmarking.

 The Kazarian Foundation has three guiding principles: